1Hive/website/website/blog/2019-08-31-dandelion-overview.md

 The Redemptions app is similar in purpose to that of MolochDAO's ragequit function.
 To accomplish this the logic of whether or not a member can redeem their token is externalized using Aragon's permission system.

 Unlike the ragequit mechanism in MolochDAO, Redemptions works with both ETH and ERC20 tokens.
-An organization can manage an array of eligible tokens for members to offer as tribute or to redeem from the vault.
+An organization can manage an array of eligible tokens for members to offer in exchange for Dandelion Org tokens and/or to redeem from the vault.
 Like MolochDAO, members still receive a share of the DAO's assets proportional the amount of Dandelion Org tokens they are redeeming.

 This allows Dandelion Orgs to hold a strategic portfolio of liquid assets as opposed to only ETH.